 Minimize Power Consumption in Your Design

 It takes both hardware and firmware engineers to implement efficient power-saving features in an embedded system design.
-Here are some tips to collaboratively minimize the power consumption of your design:
+Here are some tips to collaboratively minimize the total power consumption of your design:

 1. Use Deep Sleep Mode